vapoursynth/vapoursynth/src/core/vsvulkanexec_protocol.md

 | `VSNode::cacheMutex` | one node's cache and consumer list |
 | `VSCore::logMutex` | the message handler list, held across the dispatch to each handler; recursive, and the only lock here that runs code the core did not write |

-Order, outermost first: `vulkanDeviceLock` before `execPoolsMutex` and `logMutex` (bringing the device up registers the transfer pool and logs the device line); `execPoolsMutex` before `claimMutex` (a device sweep releases claims while walking the registry); `cacheLock` before `cacheMutex` (eviction) and both before the allocator mutex (`trimAllocator` under the first, an evicted GPU frame returning its regions under the second); `flushMutex` before the queue lock,
+Order, outermost first: `vulkanDeviceLock` before `execPoolsMutex` (bringing the device up registers the transfer pool; the device line is logged only after the lock is released -- see the note at the end of this section); `execPoolsMutex` before `claimMutex` (a device sweep releases claims while walking the registry); `cacheLock` before `cacheMutex` (eviction) and both before the allocator mutex (`trimAllocator` under the first, an evicted GPU frame returning its regions under the second); `flushMutex` before the queue lock,